jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 Motivation
 ----------

-Type safety enforces that *well-typed program do not go wrong*.
+Type safety enforces that *well-typed programs do not go wrong*.
 Programs will sometimes crash, or fail to terminate, but they do not segfault.
 Through well-chosen abstractions, types can be used to enforce further properties, such as trees being well-balanced.
-Among such properties, is *resource safety*: system resources that these programs manipulate have changing states, need to be initialized before use and conversely, must be freed in a timely manner.
-We want abstractions that enforce that programs do not rewind the state of I/O resources, these resources are never used before they are initialized, are guaranteed to be freed by the time control flow exits user defined scopes, and never used after being freed.
-Resource safety is hard to enforce with current Haskell.
+One such further property is *resource safety*, namely that,

+1. system resources only change state through legal transitions from one state to another,
+2. state transitions happen in a timely manner.

+For example, a file handle transitions from open to closed, but never from closed to open.
+We want to enable users to program file I/O API's that statically enforce that all I/O happens only on open handles, never on closed handles (*no use-after-free*).
+Moreover, we want such API's to enable early closing of handles by the user (*prompt deallocation*).
+Use-after-free and prompt deallocation are hard to enforce with current Haskell.

 This proposal hits another goal as a side benefit.
 In Haskell, impure computations are typically structured as a sequence of steps, be it in